Hearing Aid Batteries

 Zinc-air has been a reliable, powerful choice for many decades now.
 These batteries work thanks to a reaction that occurs between zinc and oxygen.
 The batteries can remain stable for up to three years after manufacturing with the zinc component sealed against the air, after which point they degrade and do not provide the expected power.

 For that reason, it’s usually a good idea to find the freshest zinc-air batteries available.
 Typically these come from a hearing care provider who restocks them more frequently, though you can also find these batteries at drug stores, department stores, grocery stores, electronics stores, and even some gas stations.
-If there is civilization nearby, you are usually not too far from a package of hearing aid batteries.
+If there is civilization nearby, you are usually not too far from a package of batteries designed for hearing aids.

 Zinc-air batteries, as mentioned, come with a seal that keeps the oxygen out of them until you are ready to use them.
 This seal is a color-coded sticky tab.
 The colors indicate the size of the battery, which is helpful especially if you live with someone who wears a different type of hearing aid than you do and needs their own stash of batteries.
 When you’re ready to use a battery, remove the tab and let it sit in the open air for about one minute before inserting it into your hearing aid.
 Once the tab is pulled, the batteries cannot be resealed, so try never to pull a seal unless you’re sure you’re going to start using the battery immediately.